MinaSamy22/FG_student-all-front/README.md

 **1. Download the folder named => (ats_ai+server+connected)**
   **# GO TO VS Code -> open inside it folder -> ats_ai + server + connected**

-**2.open terminal of vscode to Download the packages to run the AI** pip install -r requirements.txt
+**2.open terminal of vscode to Download the packages to run the AI**/n pip install -r requirements.txt

 **2.open terminal of vscode to Run the AI**